 ● You can use different sizes of cups with the machine.
 It provides two platforms, one for espresso and one for lungo (5 ounces).

 ● The machine heats up pretty quickly.
-It only takes upto 25-30 seconds which is the ideal time for heating your espresso/other coffees.
+It only takes up to 25-30 seconds, which is ideal for heating your espresso/other coffees.

-● You don’t need to tamp it or measure your ground because it comes with measured capsules.
+● You don’t need to tamp or measure your ground because it comes with measured capsules.

 ● Unfortunately, the coffee capsules are pre-ground and won’t give you its natural aroma and texture.